technical-exercise/process-blog02/content/blog/c5-rekognition-outliers/index.md

   'Timestamp': 1385
 }
 ```

-We use a local version of the video generated with `youtube-dl`.

 Seeing as, according to the script these labels only appear at the 1385
 millisecond mark, maybe we could think of it as an outlier, or as apophenia.
 It